Lower Dolpo Trek

 • The high passes of Bagala La and Numa La

-Located in one of the lesser-explored regions of Nepal, the Lower Dolpo Trek tantalizes the adventurous spirit with its remote beauty and rugged terrain.
+Located in one of the lesser-explored regions of Nepal, the Trek to Lower Dolpo tantalizes the adventurous spirit with its remote beauty and rugged terrain.
 This particular trek is considered to be a strenuous journey due to its demanding altitude, rugged terrain, and remote location.

 Similarly, the altitude level might be another concerning point during the Lower Dolpo Trek.
 While most parts of the journey do not go higher than 4,000 meters in elevation, you will still have to cross two high-altitude passes; Numa La Pass (5,309 meters) and Bagala Pass (5,169 meters).
 Therefore, with these altitude gains, you might suffer from altitude sickness, if not acclimated properly.